Artist Statement

 I use a spectrum of techniques but favor the wet-on-wet method and impasto paint application, especially en plein air where the light changes quickly.
 This allows me to produce a textured painting with colors that are smeared and often mixed on the canvas.
 The texture and stylistic qualities compel the viewer to observe the whole painting from a distance.
 The viewer will find brushstrokes and textures mimicking behaviors of nature, such as movement and growth patterns.
-Because my work has undertones expressing time moving, there are often groupings of uniformity – in brushstrokes, knife marks, lines, and shape – creating atmospheric interest.
+Because my work has undertones expressing time moving, there are often groupings of uniformity – in brushstrokes, knife marks, lines, and shape – creating atmospheric interest and decoration.

-With such research, thought, and understanding of processes in nature, I’m able to create paintings genuine to the real live scenes that I’m translating.
-From equipment to application to time consumption to mind pretzel, a constant evolution of my practice has kept me on my toes professionally and personally.
 Aside from creating pretty art depicting scenes from nature, my ultimate goal is to appreciate simplicity through experimentation with materials and technique, and to thoughtfully stimulate the mind.

 Curriculum Vitae